-A specialised insurer is licensed by us to underwrite workers compensation liabilities and manage workers compensation claims for employers within a defined industry.
+If you are a licensed specialised insurer you can underwrite workers compensation liabilities and manage workers compensation claims for employers in a defined industry.

 Because these insurers focus on the special needs of a defined industry (instead of providing insurance across a wider range of different businesses), they can develop targeted work health and safety, return to work, and injury management programs, as well as affordable insurance pricing.

 Specialised insurers are responsible for:

 - targeted work health and safety, return to work and injury management programs for workers within a defined industry

 - the direct ownership and management of workplace and workers compensation risks

 - the experience and outcomes for injured workers